DataDog/hiring-engineers/answers.md

     <img src="img/entrypoint_8126.png" />

-    GUI remains the same.
+    GUI remained the same.

     <img src="img/gui.png" />

-    I've also Googled the error message (exactly and variations), but I was unable to find a solution.
+    I've also Googled the error messages (exactly and variations), but I was unable to find a solution.
 This is the point that I would normally ask for help.

 * **Bonus Question**: What is the difference between a Service and a Resource?